Biden returns to Georgia as validator for Ossoff, Warnock

 Republicans eager to cement GOP control of the U.S. Senate have branded Georgia's Democratic candidates as puppets who would ensure a leftist takeover of the federal government if Sens.
 David Perdue and Kelly Loeffler aren't reelected.

-Democrats believe they have a helpful counter to the exaggerated attacks on Jon Ossoff and Raphael Warnock: President-elect Joe Biden.
+Democrats believe they have a helpful counter to the exaggerated attacks on Jon Ossoff and Raphael Warnock: President-elect Joe Biden, fresh off the Electoral College confirming his victory.

-Biden’s joint rally with Ossoff and Warnock comes on the second day of early voting in Georgia and a day after the Electoral College cemented Biden’s victory over Trump, who has spent weeks telling his supporters that the election was rigged against them.
+Biden’s joint rally with Ossoff and Warnock comes on the second day of early voting in Georgia and a day after the Electoral College cemented Biden’s victory over Trump, who has spent weeks telling his supporters that the election was rigged.
 Both parties see the Georgia contests as coin flips and have invested staggering sums that reflect the stakes.

+A Biden aide said the president-elect will make a direct appeal to Georgians about what Senate control means, especially given the death toll and economic fallout from the surging coronavirus pandemic.
+Biden argues for sweeping new economic aid for businesses, individuals and state and local governments as COVID-19 cases rise, but Congress remains at an impasse.
+The aide spoke ahead of Biden's remarks on condition of anonymity.

-Biden's campaign, together with the Democratic National Committee, has steered about $5 million to Democrats' coordinated campaign in the state.
-The money is paying for about 50 campaign staffers, including many focused on suburbs and smaller cities where Biden outperformed usual Democratic marks.
+Biden's campaign, together with the Democratic National Committee, has steered about $5 million to Democrats' coordinated campaign in Georgia.
+The money is paying for about 50 campaign staffers, including many focused on suburbs and smaller cities where Biden surpassed usual Democratic tallies.
 The Biden campaign and the national party also have raised about $10 million directly for Ossoff and Warnock.

 But Biden's biggest impact could be vouching for Ossoff and Warnock.
 The general election results show why the two could benefit from riding Biden's coattails.